-These aches and pains aren’t caused by the natural wear and tear that occur with aging.
-Instead, your immune system mistakes the lining of your joints for foreign invaders and then attacks your body.
-No one knows for sure why this happens or why some people have this disease.
+These aches and pains are not caused by the natural wear and tear that occurs with aging.
+Instead, your immune system mistakenly attacks the lining of your joints in addition to other organs and tissues in your body.
+No one knows for sure why this happens or why some people develop this condition.

 Methotrexate is a long-term drug when used for RA.
-Most people take it until it no longer works for them or until they can no longer tolerate its effects on their immune system.
+Most people take it until it no longer works for them or they can no longer tolerate its effects on their immune system.

 In combination with other drugs

 Even if you do not reach remission with methotrexate alone, combinations with other DMARDs or medications for pain and inflammation can make methotrexate more effective.
 Keep this in mind if you do not respond to methotrexate by itself.
 You can talk with the prescribing doctor about combination therapy.

 In addition to having a high level of effectiveness, methotrexate is also prescribed for its safety profile, and serious side effects are

 - pancytopenia, or low red blood cell, white blood cell and platelet levels